 The International Museum of WWII in Natick, Massachusetts permanently closed in September 2019.
 For more information, see this article.

-The International Museum of WWII in Natick was the most interesting and comprehensive World War II museum I’d ever visited.
-It was small in size but the collection was HUGE and the incredibly rare and significant items they displayed would have blown your mind.
+The International Museum of WWII in Natick was one of the most interesting World War II museums I’d ever visited.
+It was small in size but the collection was huge and the incredibly rare and significant items they displayed would have blown your mind.

-This museum had everything from working enigma machines to D-Day parachutes to Hitler’s mustache trimmer.
+This museum had everything from working enigma machines to D-Day parachutes to things like Hitler’s mustache trimmer.

 D-Day artifacts at the now-defunct International Museum of WWII in Natick / WWII sites in Massachusetts